CUH Logo

 Cambridge Movement Surgical Hub opened in November 2023

-A brand new Surgical Hub, which sits slightly apart from the main hospital, has started treating patients needing hip and knee replacements.
+Our Movement Surgical Hub sits beside main hospital.
+It has started treating patients needing hip and knee replacements in November 2023.
 Many of these patients have been waiting many months or years for procedures.

-This protected orthopaedic facility, which provides 40 additional beds and three state-of-the-art operating theatres, will operate all year round, and will not be affected by pressures in other parts of the hospital.
+This protected orthopaedic facility provides 40 beds and three state-of-the-art operating theatres.
+It operates all year round, and is not affected by pressures in other parts of the hospital.

 Cambridge Movement Surgical Hub explained by Fred Robinson, Clinical Lead